What Is Snowblindness?

 Contrary to its name, snowblindness doesn't actually cause blindness, and it isn't strictly related to snow.
 Although, the two are commonly related to one another, which is how the condition originally got its common name.
 It is caused by overexposure to UV sunlight, which can happen in extremely bright outdoor environments, especially those where sunlight has a high chance of reflecting off of a surface before reaching the eyes.
 This includes bodies of water, sandy beaches or deserts, and of course, snowy areas.

-The condition, known medically as photokeratitis, is usually quite painful, as the damage caused by the UV light is very much like that of a sun burn.
+The condition, known medically as photokeratitis, is usually quite painful, as the damage caused by UV light is very much like that of a sunburn.
 It also causes a loss of vision, which may either be temporary, or permanent, depending on the severity of the damage.

 The part of the eye that is most affected by photokeratitis is the cornea, the thin, clear lens in the front of the eye that focuses the incoming light onto the retina.
 Because it is the first eye tissue that incoming light comes in contact with, it is bombarded with all of the UV light.
 This means that while it does protect some of the other tissue within the eye from damage, it does suffer quite a lot of it on its own.

-Once a person has photokeratitis, the follow symptoms are likely to present:
+Once a person has photokeratitis, the following symptoms are likely to present:

 - Appearance of glare and halos around light sources

 - A sensation of a foreign object in the eye